Infertility

 For centuries, if the partner were unable to have a baby, it was considered the woman’s problem.
 We now know both men and women suffer infertility problems and these are no more common in one sex than the other.
 Sometimes multiple factors are involved in one or both partners.

-Among couples who are infertile, about 40 per cent of cases are exclusively due to female infertility, 40 per cent exclusively to male infertility, and ten per cent involve problems with both partners.
-In the remaining ten per cent, the cause is unknown.
+Among couples who are infertile, about 40 percent of cases are exclusively due to female infertility, 40 percent exclusively to male infertility, and ten percent involve problems with both partners.
+In the remaining ten percent, the cause is unknown.

-Women can experience from disorders such as hormone imbalances, blocked fallopian tubes, endometriosis, or abnormalities of the reproductive organs.
-Men can suffer infertility if they have problems with the number and shape of their sperm, produce antibodies against their own sperm, or have blocked spermatic cords.
+Women can experience disorders such as hormone imbalances, blocked fallopian tubes, endometriosis, or abnormalities of the reproductive organs.
+Men can suffer infertility if they have problems with the number and shape of their sperm, produce antibodies against their sperm, or have blocked spermatic cords.
 In some cases, the exact cause of infertility cannot be explained.

 Female infertility